 ID-The Schoolmaker's House

 Typical in these old houses, the ground floor was used for storage or keeping chickens.
+These rooms are not as exciting at the upstairs where the living area is.

 The property has been structurally restored recently to make it safe.